Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Introduction

-\item We propose a single-direction tuning (SDT) strategy, which addresses the limitations of traditional transfer learning approaches used in previous ConvNet-based HSI classification methods.
-With the combination of the proposed Tri-Former, our method demonstrates impressive performance even with only tens of training samples per class.
-By integrating HSI reconstruction models, SDT establishes a connection between RGB and HSI datasets.
-This provides a novel approach, enabling the utilization of abundant RGB labeled datasets to enhance the performance of HSI classification, particularly in scenarios with limited labeled HSI data.
+\item This work establishes a connection between RGB and HSI datasets, allowing for the utilization of abundant RGB labeled datasets to enhance HSI classification performance, especially in scenarios with limited labeled HSI data.

-\item We propose a triplet-structured transformer for HSI classification, abbreviated as Tri-Former, which can achieve high competition performance with relatively small training samples.

 \end{enumerate}